Throughout history, there have been many famous leaders who have left their mark on the world.

 - He terminated slavery in the United States by signing Emancipation Proclamation and inspired the southern slave states to establish the Confederate States of America.

-- He was a soldier and statesmen who led the Chinese Communist Party from 1935 to 1976 and protected the country from foreign exploitation.
+- He was a soldier and statesman who led the Chinese Communist Party from 1935 to 1976 and protected the country from foreign exploitation.

 - He is regarded as the founder of China we see today.
 Mao’s policies helped China become a superpower by boosting its economy and suppressing the Japanese invasion.